Logius-standaarden/API-mod-transport-security/transport-security.md

 | `Feature-Policy: 'none'`                      | Feature policies only affect pages rendered as HTML.                   |
 | `Referrer-Policy: no-referrer`                | Non-HTML responses SHOULD not trigger additional requests.             |

-In addition to the above listed HTTP security headers, web- and browser-based applications SHOULD apply Subresource Integrity [SRI](https://www.w3.org/TR/SRI/).
+In addition to the above listed HTTP security headers, web- and browser-based applications SHOULD apply Subresource Integrity [[[SRI]]].
 When using third-party hosted contents, e.g. using a Content Delivery Network, this is even more relevant.
 While this is primarily a client implementation concern, it may affect the API when it is not strictly segregated or for example when shared supporting libraries are offered.

 **How to test**
 The precense of the mandatory security headers can be tested in an automated way.
 A test client makes a call to the API root.
 The response is tested for the precense of mandatory headers.